web3-nomad/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 ### Compile the smart contract

-Once you have completed writing the smart contract in Solidity, you are not able to deploy it onto the network just yet.
-You will need to compile it first, using the Solidity compiler installed earlier.
+Once you have completed writing the smart contract in Solidity, you will need to compile it, using the Solidity compiler installed earlier.

-{% hint style="info" %}
-HSCS executes a virtual machine - the Ethereum Virtual Machine (EVM) - which runs the smart contracts.
-The EVM executes EVM bytecode that is deployed onto the network.
-The Solidity compiler outputs Solidity bytecode, which is is deployed to the network.
-Note that compiled bytecode and deployed bytecode, while _similar_, are not the same.
-{% endhint %}

 Invoke the compiler on your Solidity file.
 Then list files in the current directory.